gofynd/fdk-client-python/documentation/application/CATALOG.md

-Retrieves all available variants of a specific product identified by its slug.
+A product can have a different type of variants such as colour, shade, memory.
+Use this API to fetch all the available variants of a product using its slug.

 *Returned Response:*